Negotiations: All In for APS Students

 Massachusetts law permits public employees who are not confidential or managerial to collectively bargain but expressly prohibits public employees from engaging in a strike including a work slowdown.

 The Massachusetts Department of Labor Relations (DLR) provides an overview of the collective bargaining process.
-Some key points to Collective Bargaining:

 What is collective bargaining?